Table of contents

 You've written plenty of engaging content, and you wait for the traffic to come through...only to find it doesn't.
 What's gone wrong?

-We don't mean cramming your webpage with every keyword you can think of, just a few to ensure that Google is cataloging the page under a few strategic words.
+Now it's important to note we don't mean cramming your webpage with every keyword you can think of, just a few to ensure that Google is cataloging the page under a few strategic words.

 Too much quantity, not enough quality